-This assumes that all work submitted by students will be generated by the students themselves, working individually or in groups.
+MATH 4341 assumes all students submitted work will be generated by the students themselves, working individually or in groups.
 Students should not have another person/entity do the writing of any portion of an assignment for them, which includes hiring a person or a company to write assignments and/or using artificial intelligence (AI) tools like ChatGPT.
 Use of any AI-generated content in this course qualifies as academic dishonesty and violates Texas A&M-San Antonio's standards of academic integrity.